What to do in Saigon at night?

 Duration: 2 hours

-19h15: The ship starts to leave the port, moving along the Saigon River.
-At this time, you also start to enjoy your dinner.
-While you have a meal, the band will perform live music and dances.
+- 19h15: The ship starts to leave the port, moving along the Saigon River.
+At this time, you also begin to enjoy your dinner.
+While you have a meal, the band will perform live music and dance.

-How to book Bonsai Dinner Cruise on Saigon River?
+How to book Bonsai Dinner Cruise on the Saigon River?

-If you’re in Saigon and have a free evening, make sure to check out Bonsai Cruises for a memorable evening on Saigon river.
+If you’re in Saigon and have a free evening, make sure to check out Bonsai cruise for a memorable evening on the Saigon River.

 As always, opinions are our own.
 At the moment there’s no cruise.